 - East - Miami Lakes to North Miami Beach

 - West - North Miami Beach to Miami Lakes

 A long range project to add tolled Express Lanes to the Palmetto Expressway started on March 31, 2014.
 The initial section of the 25-mile long managed lane system runs north from SR 968 (W Flagler Street) at Fountainebleau to NW 154 Street in Miami Lakes.
 It ties into the I-75 Express Lanes that extend north to NW 170th Street at Hialeah.
 Completed in Spring 2019, the 13 mile system along both SR 826 and I-75 was constructed at a cost of $262 million.1

 Design work is underway to expand SR 826 with the Palmetto Express Lanes from Interstate 75 to NW 17th Avenue, just west of the Golden Glade Interchange in Miami Gardens.
 Projected to cost $627 million, construction may commence in December 2022.
-A PD&E Study underway from July 2017 to December 2019 focuses on adding Express Lanes along the remainder of SR 826 south to U.S. 1 at Kendall.
-Cost estimates for the seven mile project range from $483 million to $996 million.
+A PD&E Study underway from July 2017 to February 2020 focused on adding Express Lanes along the remainder of SR 826 south to U.S. 1 at Kendall.
+Construction costs for the seven mile project are estimated to be $684 million.

 The Palmetto Expressway section of SR 826 originally consisted of two separate freeways: the Palmetto Expressway from U.S. 1 north to the Big Curve, and the Golden Glades Expressway from the Big Curve to the Golden Glades Interchange.
 The north-south section was named for the road it essentially replaced, Palmetto Road (SW/NW 77th Avenue).
 Some of the frontage roads still retain that name.
 The Golden Glades section basically replaced NW 167th Street.
 Despite the two names, South Florida motorists generally refer to the entire route of SR 826 as the Palmetto Expressway.